delaitl/Music-with-Raspberry-pi/README.md

 The AD9850 is a highly integrated device that uses advanced DDS technology coupled with an internal high speed, high performance D/A converter and comparator to form a digitally programmable frequency synthesizer and clock generator function.

-The main interest of this project is to allow the creation of an analogic oscillating signals using the raspberry Pi architecture that only deals with digital circuits.
+The main interest of this project is to allow the creation of an analogic oscillating signal using the raspberry Pi architecture that only deals with digital circuits.